OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-07.md

 ## 1 Kings 7:13

-Now King Solomon sent word and had Hiram brought from Tyre.
+At this time, King Solomon sent for Hiram to come from Tyre.

 ## 1 Kings 7:14